openpnp/openpnp/FAQ.md

 * [OpenPnP is not working in Windows 7](#openpnp-is-not-working-in-windows-7)
 * [What can cause apparent X-Y movement backlash type errors?](#What-can-cause-apparent-X-Y-movement-backlash-type-errors)

+## How do I let OpenPnP help me?

+Check out the [[Issues and Solutions]] system.
+It can often diagnose issues and sometimes even suggest solutions.
+Issue are also most of the times linked to the relevant pages in this Wiki.

 ## How do I get help?

-Check out https://github.com/openpnp/openpnp/wiki/Getting-Help for information on getting help and supplying good information.
+Check out the [[Getting Help]] page for information on getting help and supplying good information.

 ## Where are configuration and log files located?